 Scientific Name(s): Anemarrhena asphodeloides Bunge.
-Family: Liliaceae.

-Common Name(s): Anemarrhena rhizome or zhi mu
+Common Name(s): Anemarrhena rhizome, Zhi mu

 Numerous in vitro and animal studies on the anti-inflammatory, antimicrobial, antiplatelet, antidiabetic, and anticancer activity of A. asphodeloides and its application for improved learning and memory have been published.

 Zhi mu is available from commercial manufacturers.
 The most common dosage forms are the whole herb, capsules, and teas for treating "cold and bitter" conditions.
 Manufacturers suggest using three to six 500 mg capsules two to three times daily as a tea.
 However, some capsule formulations are a proprietary blend of herbs and are available in several strengths.

 Avoid use in patients with known allergy or hypersensitivity reactions to A. asphodeloides or its constituents.

 Information regarding safety and efficacy in pregnancy and lactation is lacking.

 Information regarding adverse reactions with A. asphodeloides is limited.

 Limited clinical studies are available on the toxicology of A. asphodeloides.
 There were no effects on mortality, body weight, or organ systems in rats receiving a 5 g/kg dose of WIN-34B (2 kg of dried Lonicera japonica flowers and 1 kg of A. asphodeloides root).
 Long-term toxicity studies in rats receiving WIN-34B at 1,000 or 2,000 mg/kg for 13 weeks resulted in no notable abnormalities.